Osgoode-Queens/NLP_Read_Before_You_Agree/README.md

 The ultimate platform should be able to do the followings:

-<br> 1.Have an inventory of as many companies’ ToS as possible <br/>
+<br> 1.Have an inventory of as many companies’ ToS as possible
-<br> 2.Have an input access for user to copy/paste the ToS they want to check <br/>
+<br> 2.Have an input access for user to copy/paste the ToS they want to check
-<br> 3.Well-designed survey which can reflects user’s punitive comfort zone/preferences/<br/>
+<br> 3.Well-designed survey which can reflects user’s punitive comfort zone/preferences
-<br>4.A logic to transform the survey result to a customized user vector<br/>
+<br>4.A logic to transform the survey result to a customized user vector
-<br>5.Our current model for vectorizing the given ToS<br/>
+<br>5.Our current model for vectorizing the given ToS
-6.Our current mathematic logic to compare ToS’s vector and user’s vector and give related recommendations
+<br>6.Our current mathematic logic to compare ToS’s vector and user’s vector and give related recommendations<br/>